discordeno/discordeno/template/bigbot/README.md

 currently Deno & Bun are not ready to run something at such a scale.
 The general idea of this template can be modified for any other runtime if this improves in the future.

-This template uses v16 of discordeno, make sure to install the latest version when you use it.
+Make sure to install the latest version when you use it.

 ## Setup